Workshop XR Software | Get Prices & Buy Official Workshop XR | Autodesk

 NEWSLETTER

-Workshop XR allows you to join without a headset via the web app with a license.
+Workshop XR allows you to join without a headset via the web app with a licence.
 Participation is for collaborative sessions led by a VR host.
 Access to host a design review in Workshop XR is via a VR headset.
-Meta Quest 2, 3, 3S, and Pro headsets are all supported.
+Meta Quest 2, 3, 3S and Pro headsets are all supported.

 No. You don’t need a Facebook account to access Workshop XR.
 However, in order to use the supported Quest headsets, you will need a Meta account.

 The automatic data connectivity and synced issue tracking features of Workshop XR are made possible with Autodesk Construction Cloud (ACC).
 Workshop XR connects to ACC via Autodesk Docs.
-With every Workshop XR license, free access to Autodesk Docs is included.
-This gives you direct access to projects, files, members, and issues.
+With every Workshop XR licence, free access to Autodesk Docs is included.
+This gives you direct access to projects, files, members and issues.

 Autodesk Revit and Autodesk Navisworks are supported.
 IFC files are also supported.